Krucze Mountains

-The Krucze Mountains (Vraní hory, German: Rabengebirge Góry Krucze) are the Eastern part of the Stone Mountains, which belong to the Central Sudetes on the border of the Czech Republic and Poland.
-To the West and North-Western part the mountain range borders the Lubawska Plateau and the Karkonosze Mountains, to the North-Eastern part they border the mountain range Czarny Las, from the East they border the sediment basin Kotlina Krzeszowska and the Zawory mountain range and to the South the mountain range borders the Czech part of the Stołowe Mountains.
+The Krucze Mountains (Vraní hory, Góry Krucze) are the eastern part of the Stone Mountains, which belong to the Central Sudetes on the border of the Czech Republic and Poland.
+To the west and northwestern part the mountain range borders the Lubawska Plateau and the Giant Mountains, to the northeastern part they border the mountain range Czarny Las, from the east they border the sediment basin Kotlina Krzeszowska and the Zawory mountain range and to the south the mountain range borders the Czech part of the Stołowe Mountains.
 To the Southern ridge of mountain range is the Polish-Czech border.
 The border crossing for cars is in Lubawka and for tourists is in Okrzeszyn.